YueErro/udacity_robotics_sw_engineer/2-gazebo_world/concepts.md

 `GAZEBO_MODEL_PATH`: List of directories where Gazebo looks to populate a model file.

 #### Plugins
 To interact with a world, model, or sensor in Gazebo, you can write plugins.
-See more [here]()